 This year of being 64 has not been what I had imagined for my future.
 For example, I had not imagined being widowed, being isolated so much from family and friends, not being able to participate in any singing or musical activities, and seeing such terrifying acts of violence and unrest happen in the world, our country and even in my little neighborhood.

 After spending so much time alone with myself these days, I have had the opportunity to look back over the things I have done and witnessed in my lifetime.
 I was born the year Disneyland opened - 1955.
 Television was brand new.
 Baby Boomers were starting their families, building little homes, and trying out all sorts of new technologies for the home.
 The Space Race was heating up.
-I got a front row seat for this.
+I got a front row seat for this in the 1960's.
 My Dad worked for NASA and brought home samples of all the newest inventions they were creating for the astronauts to use in space.
-Who knew so many of those items would soon show up on the grocery store shelves?
-My childhood was an exciting and fast moving time!

 Changes in technologies happen so routinely now, we hardly get excited about what might be new.
 We are absolutely bombarded by advertisements everywhere competing for our business, so we try to ignore all that noise.
 We don't even have a sense of wonder at new advances.
 We simply expect advances to happen and they had better work!
 But, because of the Pandemic, many people are opting for a much quieter, slower pace right now.